 Visa (V) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the global payments processor had lost 0.92% over the past month.
-This has was narrower than the Business Services sector's loss of 1.26% and lagged the S&P 500's loss of 0.3% in that time.
+Prior to today's trading, shares of the global payments processor had gained 1.94% over the past month.
+This has outpaced the Business Services sector's loss of 1.13% and the S&P 500's gain of 0.02% in that time.

-V will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.01, down 26.28% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.78 billion, down 18.14% from the year-ago period.
+Wall Street will be looking for positivity from V as it approaches its next earnings report date.
+This is expected to be July 28, 2020.
+On that day, V is projected to report earnings of $1.01 per share, which would represent a year-over-year decline of 26.28%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.79 billion, down 17.92% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5 per share and revenue of $21.88 billion.
-These totals would mark changes of -8.09% and -4.76%, respectively, from last year.
+V's full-year Zacks Consensus Estimates are calling for earnings of $5 per share and revenue of $21.91 billion.
+These results would represent year-over-year changes of -8.09% and -4.65%, respectively.

 It is also important to note the recent changes to analyst estimates for V. Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.14% higher within the past month.
-V is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.23% higher.
+V currently has a Zacks Rank of #3 (Hold).

 Click to get this free report